csvt32745/nsdhw_20sp/proposal/csvt32745/proposal.rst

         | We may want to use the consistent sequence to compare the difference of methods.
             Hence the consistent sequence of input and physic status like velocities needs to be  recorded.
     2.  | Substitutable Cost function and Update:
-        | Due to the time consuming of complilation, I want to make the Update and Cost function customizable in the Godot scipt,
+        | Due to the time consuming of complilation, I want to make the Update and Cost function customizable in the Godot script,
             and this will speed up the development.
         | Additionally, users are able to script their own method too.